 Why the optimism (about HLB, not water) from McRoberts?

 Pause.
 Do you know what HLB is?
 It’s a disease said to be caused by bacteria and which ultimately kills citrus trees.
 There’s no known cure.
-HLB has been found in some citrus trees in Southern California in a few locations.
+HLB is claimed to have been found in some citrus trees in Southern California in a few locations.
 (You can learn more about it at the Citrus Threat website.)

-HLB has caused a lot of damage to citrus trees in Florida.
-When it was first detected in a tree in California in 2012, it was feared that it would spread and cause similar damage.
+HLB has been blamed for a lot of damage to citrus trees in Florida.
+When state agriculture inspectors said they first detected HLB in a tree in California in 2012, it was feared that it would spread and cause similar damage.
 It has not.

 “I’m more optimistic now than five years ago,” said McRoberts.
 “Definitely more than ten years ago.”